taviso/hotcorner/README.md

 ## Instructions

-Change any of the parameters below, compile, then install.
+Change any of the parameters, compile, then install.

 ### Building